⚡ Unlock faster workflows with Prismic’s newest features!See what's new and upcoming

 How much design work is acceptable for you?

 As alluded to earlier on, Tailwind requires more design work than Bootstrap.
 While Bootstrap offers prebuilt CSS components out of the box for you to use, Tailwind does not.
 This means you need to design and build all your components from scratch.
-If designing isn't your strongest skill set or your project is on a tight deadline, and there's little time allowed for design, you may go with Bootstrap and its prebuilt components to save you some time.
+If designing isn't your strongest skill set or your project is on a tight deadline, and there's little time allowed for design, you may go with Bootstrap and its prebuilt components to save time.

 Is development speed more important than a unique-looking website?